|

 /// <summary>

-/// Finds or creates a child processes which can act as a node.
+/// Finds or creates child processes which can act as nodes using the provided launch data.

 /// </summary>